Lujun995/lujun995.github.io/_posts/2021-10-25-Dashboard.md

 dropdown box below, you can select institutes of interest.
 If the box is clear, you select all the records.

-What are the distribution of majors of PhD graduates from Duke, Harvard and MIT in 2017?
+What is the distribution of majors of PhD graduates from Duke, Harvard and MIT in 2017?
 Type Duke, Harvard and Massachusetts Institute of Technology in the box and select the corresponding institutes.
 Is what you find in line with your impression?